ben-manes/gradle-versions-plugin/README.md

 ## Usage

-This plugin is hosted on the Maven Central Repository.
+This plugin is available from a Maven repository hosted on GitHub.
 You can add it to your build script using the following configuration:

 ```groovy